 Rollers on eBay, Amazon, Temu may be lower quality especially if they are sold at a low price point and the sellers are there to make a quick buck before moving on to the next trendy item.

-The product may not be inspected and needles could be bent, not made with the right metals, and the needles may be of a thicker gauge, which studies show that thinner needles are better in terms of not having risk of scarring.
+The needles may be of a thicker gauge, or not made with the metal stated.
+Studies show that thinner needles are better in terms of reducing risk of scarring.

 As Dr. Nicole James who is licensed in Advanced Aesthetics states: “If you’re wanting to do at home microneedline at home, I wouldn’t recommend derma rollers, instead I recommend something like a micro stamp device.“